How does eG Enterprise Monitor Google Chromebooks Group?

 1. First, go to the Google Workspace Admin console and sign in using an administrator account.

-2. In the side navigation menu, click on the Devices option provided below the Chrome sub-node under the Devices node.
+2. In the side navigation menu, click the Devices option provided below the Chrome sub-node under the Devices node.

 3. This will list the organizational units and the Chrome devices managed by those organizational units upon clicking the organizational unit in the right panel.